realXtend/doc/arch_article/simple.rst

 can be snapped together from existing components like Lego bricks, and instantly viewed.

-Another goal of realXtend is flexible editing of virtual worlds -- editing can be done locally, and the creation published later.
+Another architectural goal of realXtend is flexible editing of virtual worlds -- editing can be done locally, and the creation published later.
 This is in contrast to Second Life where all edits and additions happen on remote servers -- the client application being no more than an